QuantEcon/lecture-python-advanced/source/rst/knowing_forecasts_of_others.rst

 orders of the autoregressive and moving average parts, and also how to compute an equilibrium.

-Our recursive computational method, which stays in the time domain, also discovers the appropriate orders of the autoregressive and moving average pieces.
+The  :cite:`Pearlman_Sargent2005` recursive computational method, which stays in the time domain, also discovered appropriate orders of the autoregressive and moving average pieces.

 In addition, by displaying equilibrium representations